 - Guide and support medical students who plan to pursue a career in emergency medicine.

 - Provide scholarship funding to enable a student to travel and experience our rotation in Los Angeles, CA.

-Our clinical emergency medicine clerkship at UCLA includes experience at both our University medical center (Ronald Reagan UCLA) and our County hospital (Olive View-UCLA).
-We offer a 3 or 4 week rotation for qualified fourth year medical students interested in pursuing a career in emergency medicine.
+Our clinical emergency medicine clerkship at UCLA includes experience at both our university medical center (Ronald Reagan UCLA) and our county hospital (Olive View-UCLA).
+We offer a 4 week rotation for qualified fourth year medical students interested in pursuing a career in emergency medicine.

 Our clerkship provides candidates with an excellent clinical experience at a world-renowned academic medical center and a busy county hospital.
-It is a challenging and fun rotation, with clinical shifts at two sites, where candidates will have the opportunity to be the primary provider for acutely ill patients, to actively participate in traumas and resuscitations at our level 1 trauma center, to perform a variety of procedures, and to attend weekly didactic conferences.
+It is a challenging and fun rotation with clinical shifts at two sites.
+Candidates will have the opportunity to be the primary provider for acutely ill patients, to actively participate in traumas and resuscitations at our level 1 trauma center, to perform a variety of procedures, and to attend weekly didactic conferences.